-Any questions should be directed to the SAGA Food Service Office, Waterman

-Building, Attention: Food Service Director.
+Any questions should be directed to the SAGA Food Service Office, Waterman Building, Attention: Food Service Director.

-SPECIAL GRADUATE STUDENT FEES
+SPECIAL GRADUATE STUDENT FEES:

 THESIS COMPLETION FEE In the Graduate College a fee of \$25.00 per semester is charged each graduate student who has completed all course requirements but who enrolls for the purpose of completing his thesis.

-ADVANCED DEGREE FEE A fee is charged to each recipient of an advanced degree according to the following schedule: PhD, \$25.00; Masters Degree (With Thesis), \$20.00; Masters Degree (No Thesis), \$10.00
+A fee is charged to each recipient of an advanced de-Advanced Degree Fee gree according to the following schedule: PhD, \$25.00; Masters Degree (With Thesis), \$20.00; Masters Degree (No Thesis), \$10.00.
+MEDICAL STUDENT ACTIVITY FEE All students in the College of Medicine are charged a student activity fee of \$10.00 per year.

-SPECIAL MEDICAL STUDENT FEE

-MEDICAL STUDENT ACTIVITY FEE All students in the College of Medicine are charged a fee of \$10.00 per year.
 This covers the cost of the medical yearbook and other student activities.

-ESTIMATED YEARLY EXPENSES Estimated expenses (excluding transportation, laundry and spending money), based on the regular tuition for undergraduate students include the following:
+ESTIMATED YEARLY EXPENSES Estimated expenses (excluding transportation, laundry and spending money), based on the regular tuition for undergraduate students include the following: Vermont Resident Tuition ..... \$1100.00 Meals (Average Base Plan) .....
+660.00 Library and Gym Bond Fees .....
+60.00 Residence Hall Activities Fee .....
+6.00 Books and supplies (estimated) .....
+150.00\ Excluding personal & miscellaneous costs Excluding personal & miscellaneous costs

-tulion for undergraduate students include the following.

-Vermont Resident Tuition \$ 950.00

-Non-resident tuition 2,650.00

-Meals (Base Plan) 494.00

-Room 585.00

-Library and Gym Bond Fees

-Student Health Service Fee 48.00

-Student Association Fee

-Residence Hall Activities Fee 6.00

-Student Accident & Health Insurance (optional) 26.00

-Vermont Resident Total 2,440.50

-•

-Non-resident Total 4,140.50

-Excluding personal & miscellaneous costs •

-Non-resident tuition Meals (Base Plan) Room Library and Gym Bond Fees Student Health Service Fee Student Association Fee Residence Hall Activities Fee Student Accident & Health Insurance (optional) Books and supplies (estimated) Vermont Resident Total Excluding personal & miscellaneous costs Non-resident Total

-^{}A modest increase is anticipated effective January, 1975.
+\ Low average.
+Some particular curricula may require one-time purchase which will change this amount.